The history of being normal

 But where does this leave us today?
 Exploring the history of the contested ways in which normal standards have changed or been measured across different times, places and cultures contradicts the view that normality is somehow a natural concept.
 In this ‘Normativity November’ series, Dave Saunders will explain how ‘psychic driving’ was developed in 1950s America to banish abnormal memories and encourage positive behaviours without the need for a psychiatrist.
 Helen Stark will discuss how concepts of normal masculine behaviour changed in the late eighteenth century and Stacy Hackner will detail how skulls have been used to determine normality in relation to race.
 As we look back on how people in past eras have been excluded from society on the basis of a set of expectations that may or may not be considered normal by today’s standards, we encourage you, the reader to reflect on which of today’s norms might be mocked or critiqued in a hundred years’ time.
 Maybe it’s normal to worry about being normal.
 But we can still be critical of the very concept.

-Queen Mary University of London’s The Museum of the Normal is on Thursday 24 November.
+Queen Mary University of London’s The Museum of the Normal took place in November 2016.